 The next two pairs on the CCI3* leaderboard also have the chance to set a new record finishing score thanks to jumping one of the 10 clear rounds inside the time on cross country.

-Piggy French and Mickey and Jayne McGivern’s Quarrycrest Echo, a 10-year-old Irish Sport Horse gelding (Clover Echo X Royal China, by Cavalier Royale), scrapped around the horse’s first CCI3* course to remain on their dressage score of 39.3, which moved them two spots up the leaderboard to second place.
+Piggy French and Jayne McGivern’s Quarrycrest Echo, a 10-year-old Irish Sport Horse gelding (Clover Echo X Royal China, by Cavalier Royale), scrapped around the horse’s first CCI3* course to remain on their dressage score of 39.3, which moved them two spots up the leaderboard to second place.

 Phillip Dutton has both of his horses sitting inside the top six thanks to fast and clear rounds inside the time.
 Fernhill Revelation, an 11-year-old Irish Sport Horse gelding (YOU X Hallo Noble Girl, by Hallo), moved up to third on 40.6.
 Z, a 9-year-old Zangersheide gelding (Asca X Bellabouche, by Babouche VH Gehucht Z) owned by Tom Tierney, Simon Roosevelt, Suzanne Lacy, Annie Jones and Caroline Moran, moved up to sixth on 45.0.